 Redundancy for minimized system downtime is one of the most important concerns for industrial networking devices.
-Hence, we has developed proprietary redundancy technologies including Redundant-Ring, featuring faster recovery time than existing redundancy technologies widely used in commercial applications, such as STP, RSTP, and MSTP. we proprietary redundancy technologies not only support different networking topologies, but also assure the reliability of the network.
+Hence, ORing has developed proprietary redundancy technologies including O-Ring, O-RSTP, and Open-Ring featuring faster recovery time than existing redundancy technologies widely used in commercial applications, such as STP, RSTP, and MSTP.
+ORing's proprietary redundancy technologies not only support different networking topologies, but also assure the reliability of the network.

-5.1 O-Ring
+4.1 O-Ring

-5.1.1 Introduction
+4.1.1 Introduction

-O-Ring recovery time of less than 10 milliseconds and up to 250 nodes.
+O-Ring is ORing's proprietary redundant ring technology, with recovery time of less than 10 milliseconds and up to 250 nodes.
 The ring protocols identify one switch as the master of the network, and then automatically block packets from traveling through any of the network's redundant loops.
 In the event that one branch of the ring gets disconnected from the rest of the network, the protocol automatically readjusts the ring so that the part of the network that was disconnected can reestablish contact with the rest of the network.
-The redundant ring technology can protect mission-critical applications from network interruptions or temporary malfunction with its fast recover technology.
+The O-Ring redundant ring technology can protect mission-critical applications from network interruptions or temporary malfunction with its fast recover technology.

-5.1.2 Configurations
+4.1.2 Configurations

-Redundant-Ring supports two ring topologies: Coupling Ring, and Dual Homing.
+O-Ring supports two ring topologies: Coupling Ring, and Dual Homing.
 You can configure the settings in the interface below.